 In this role, associated faculty will be expected to deliver content, evaluate student learning, provide student advisement, and grade reporting.
 They will be expected to have dedicated time reserved for students on a weekly basis.
-Primary course instructors will provide feedback every semester evaluating each of the courses they instructed using the online DPT Course Evaluation Form.
+Primary course instructors will provide feedback every semester evaluating each of the courses they instructed using the DPT Course Evaluation Survey (Reference: DPT Course Evaluation).
+These faculty are also expected to complete the DPT Associated Faculty Evaluation Form (Reference: DPT Assoc Faculty Eval) at the conclusion of every course in which they are involved.